microsoft/dstoolkit-mlops-databricks/README.md

 In addition generate a GitHub Personal Access Token and use it to create a secret named ^**PAT_GITHUB**:

 <img width="883" alt="image" src="https://user-images.githubusercontent.com/108273509/205918329-9592e20f-439b-4e1b-b7c4-983579e295de.png">

-We are using the same Service Principal for each environment, which is not realistic.
-We might want to have different SPs for each environment, especially Production which is usually more locked down.
-We are also deploying to the same subscription, which you can change in order to strengthen isolation.

 ---
 ---